bubdm/Xpandables.Net/README.md

     protected async Task AddSubmitAsync()
     {
         // You can use the AddPersonRequest from the api or create another class
-        // We do not specifiy the action there because the AddPersonRequest definition
+        // We do not specifiy the action here because the AddPersonRequest definition
         // already hold all the necessary information.

         var addRequest = new AddPersonRequest(model.FirstName, model.LastName);
-        var addResponse = await HttpRestClientHandler.SendAsync(addRrequest).ConfigureAwait(false);
+        using var addResponse = await HttpRestClientHandler.SendAsync(addRrequest).ConfigureAwait(false);

-        if (addResponse.Failed)
+        if (!addResponse.IsValid())
         {
-            Validator.ValidateModel(addResponse);
+            var operationResult = addResponse.GetBadOperationResult();
+            Validator.ValidateModel(operationResult);
         }
         else
         {